GamesCrafters/GamesmanPuzzles/README.md

 # GamesmanPuzzles
 [![Build Status](https://travis-ci.com/GamesCrafters/GamesmanPuzzles.svg?branch=master)](https://travis-ci.com/GamesCrafters/GamesmanPuzzles)

-A Python Package dedicated to Puzzle solving
+A Python Package dedicated to Puzzle solving.
+Developed as of part of the [UC Berkeley GamesCrafters](http://gamescrafters.berkeley.edu/)
 ## Getting Started
 Clone this repository and run from the base directory
 ```